Bird of Paradise Care

 Important!
 Strelitziaceae are poisonous if ingested, so be very careful if you have pets and/or small children.

 The Bird of Paradise requires bright indirect light, and lots of it.
 These plants can grow to be very large, and they require a lot of light to bulk up.
 They also require a lot of light in order to flower indoors, which rarely happens!

 Comfortable temperatures between 65-85 degrees are good for Strelitzia Nicolai.
 As a tropical plant, the Bird of Paradise does not like to be cold, so if you bring the plant outdoors for the warmer months, get it back inside before the overnight lows dip below 60 degrees.

-The Strelitzia Nicolai can live in average humidity, but increased humidity will help this plant thrive.
+The Strelitzia nicolai can live in average humidity, but increased humidity will help this plant thrive.
 Place the Bird of Paradise in an area that is naturally humid, or use a humidifier or a pebble tray with water to create the ideal environment.